rust-lang/regex/README.md

 the trade offs it makes.
 For example, here are some general architectural statements that follow as a result of the goal to be "fast":

-* When given the choice between faster regex searches and faster Rust compile times, this crate will generally choose faster regex searches.
+* When given the choice between faster regex searches and faster _Rust compile times_, this crate will generally choose faster regex searches.
-* When given the choice between faster regex searches and faster regex compile times, this crate will generally choose faster regex searches.
+* When given the choice between faster regex searches and faster _regex compile times_, this crate will generally choose faster regex searches.
 That is, it is generally acceptable for `Regex::new` to get a little slower if it means that searches get faster.
 (This is a somewhat delicate balance to strike, because the speed of `Regex::new` needs to remain somewhat reasonable.
 But this is why